 Drug development is a highly uncertain scientific and medical endeavor, and failure can unexpectedly occur at any stage of preclinical and clinical development.
 Typically, there is a high rate of attrition for drug candidates in preclinical and clinical trials due to scientific feasibility, safety, efficacy, changing standards of medical care and other variables.
-The risk of failure increases for our drug candidates that are based on new technologies, such as the application of our advanced polymer conjugate technology to small molecules, including naloxegol, etirinotecan pegol (also known as NKTR-102), NKTR-181, NKTR-171 and other drug candidates currently in discovery research or preclinical development.
+The risk of failure increases for our drug candidates that are based on new technologies, such as the application of our advanced polymer conjugate technology to small molecules, including MOVANTIKTM, etirinotecan pegol, NKTR-181, NKTR-171 and other drug candidates currently in discovery research or preclinical development.
 The failure of one or more of our drug candidates could have a material adverse effect on our business, financial condition and results of operations.